ArthuretYuan/exercise_dm/README.md

 ***IMPORTANT!***

 - This service requires a model to function.
-Please download the model folder before using the API.
+Please download the model folder under this project before using the API.
     - Model download link: https://drive.google.com/drive/folders/10XjJU_eIH92HFXwczLfyNnOfPUjIQwC_?usp=sharing

-- The files in the data folder are required for training and inference.
-Please download them to ensure the service functions properly.
+- The file in the data folder are required for inference.
+Please download the data folder under this project to ensure the service functions properly.
     - Data download link: https://drive.google.com/drive/folders/1yGSZ4QHcW9t7r_2KvFQnmfIRWh7WW-Is?usp=sharing

 ## Runing the API